 Who is the issuing authority for business license in Maryland?
 The issuing authority depends completely on the type of business and varies according to the business.
 The following example will help you understand how the issuing authority can vary:

 You are planning to set up a restaurant in Anne Arundel County, MD then it will be classified as a Food Service Facility.

 - Type of License – Food Service Facility License

 - Issuing Authority – Maryland Department of Health and Mental Hygiene

-- Types of License – There are different types of Food Service Facility License to choose from and fees vary according to the type of business license.
-They are: Low Priority, Moderate Priority, High Priority ,Mobile Facilities, Seasonal or Special Events, Pool Snack Bars
+- Types of License – There are different types of Food Service Facility Licenses to choose from and fees vary according to the type of business license.
+They are: Low Priority, Moderate Priority, High Priority ,Mobile Facilities, Seasonal or Special Events and Pool Snack Bars

 Alcohol Serving at Restaurant or other places